-- reach the bottom of the fingertips when arms are down at the side. - Jewelry is not permitted on campus or during school events.
-It ٠ will be confiscated.
-The school will not be responsible for any confiscated jewelry. - Body art is not acceptable (including markers or henna). - Grubbiness in appearance, such as wearing cutoffs or torn, frayed, or ill-kept clothing, is not permitted - Baggy pants (pants that sag low on the hips) and chains are not • appropriate campus attire. - Extremely tight, form-fitting clothing is not permitted.
+- All clothing must be clean, neat, and modest with no holes or tears for classroom, cafeteria, and general campus wear. - Shorts and pants with a full elastic waistband (athletic wear) are not allowed in classroom buildings. - School-approved shorts must be modest and the hem must reach the bottom of the fingertips when arms are down at the side. - Jewelry is not permitted on campus or during school events.
+It will be confiscated.
+The school will not be responsible for any jewelry that is confiscated. - Body art is not acceptable (including markers or henna). - Grubbiness in appearance, such as wearing cutoffs or torn, frayed, or ill-kept clothing, is not permitted - Baggy pants (pants that sag low on the hips) and chains are not appropriate campus wear. - Extremely tight, form-fitting clothing is not permitted.
 Tights and leggings must be worn with school-approved clothing over the top. - Alternate dress and extreme styles are not allowed. - Pajamas are not acceptable attire outside of the residence hall. - The midriff should not show at any time, including when arms are raised or when bending. - All tops must have sleeves and modest necklines (not more than 4-finger widths below the suprasternal notch).
 Undergarments and cleavage must not show.

-- Articles of clothing with pictures or writing not in harmony with school principals are unacceptable. - Rec dress is not allowed in academic buildings or the cafeteria for lunch. - Fingernail polish may be any color except black or what looks like black.
+- Articles of clothing with pictures or writing not in harmony with school principals are unacceptable. - Rec dress is not allowed in classes or the cafeteria for lunch. - Fingernail polish may be any color except black or what looks like black.
 A design that does not undermine Christian principles is permitted. - Skirts must comfortably touch the knees.
 If worn with leggings or opaque tights, skirts may be three-finger widths above the knee.
-Slits may be only two inches above the knee. - Clothes for Recreation - for School-approved shorts must cover non-athletic leggings,spandex shorts or tights. - Shoes are required outside the residence halls.
+Slits may be only two inches above the knee.

+Clothes for Recreation

+- School-approved shorts must cover non-athletic leggings, spandex shorts or tights. - Shoes are required outside the residence halls.
 Safety is the number one reason for this rule. - Women are required to wear modest one-piece swimming suits or overlapping tankinis for swimming.

-Vespers

-Dress
+Vespers Dress